Updated April 17, 2021

 ESTJs tend to be bad-mouthed for being bossy, overly-conventional, and nit-picky.
 While immature ESTJs can certainly be this way, healthy ESTJs are actually quite open to new ideas and concepts, especially once they hit mid-life and beyond (and especially if you have a practical reason for applying a new idea or concept).
 The reason ESTJs appear bossy is because they are wired to notice flaws and errors in their environment.
 Inefficiency sticks out to them like a sore thumb and it’s nearly impossible for them to ignore a flaw in the system.
 If they don’t, it irritates them like an itch they can’t scratch.
 ESTJs believe in organizing their environment effectively for the good of the people they care about.
 You could say that organizing is one of their love languages.
 As far as being nit-picky, ESTJs are extremely detail-oriented and, as I said before, they are wired to see flaws.
 This can make them seem nit-picky to other types who aren’t wired that way, but it also means that they are good at fixing things, making systems run more smoothly, and creating a productive, more organized environment.

-ESFJs tend to be naturally gregarious, sympathetic and industrious.
+ESFJs tend to be naturally gregarious, sympathetic, and industrious.
 However, their interest in people and their desire to understand them can seem overbearing and meddling to other types who are more reserved.
-They can feel like something about their curious, friendly nature is phony or insincere.
-If they were to look deeper they’d see that ESFJs don’t just “pretend” to care (unless they have immature type development), they actually DO care.
+They can feel like something about the ESFJ’s curious, friendly nature is phony or insincere.
+If they were to look deeper they’d see that ESFJs don’t just pretend to care (unless they have immature type development), they actually do care.
 And when they care they show it; they smile, they laugh, they ask questions, they notice the little details that are important to you.
-This may seem prying to more reserved types, but it’s their way of telling people, “I notice you, I’m here for you, and I want to understand you”.
+This may seem prying to more reserved types, but it’s their way of telling people, “I notice you, I’m here for you, and I want to understand you.”
 Their detail-oriented nature and eye for social customs makes them conscious of what you need, how they present themselves, and what the group desires as a whole.
 There’s nothing phony or pretentious about it, it’s just the way they understand and respond to the world around them.

 Related: Are ESFJs and ENFJs “Fake”?